The New Art of the Deal:

 Sean groaned audibly.
 “The job is apparently sitting in a chair while the cool kids go shoot things.”

 “Yeah, but you probably didn’t complain about it,” Sean’s expression softened slightly.
 He knew Malik was right.
-He just hated being right.
+He just hated him being right.

 Dar took the basement stairs two at a time, Sean and Malik following.